sandy98/next-chess-board/README.md

     }
 ```

 These are the messages that ChessBoard internally uses to provide feedback to its client page.
-As it shows, it's an array of objects, each one of them providing a string message in English and Spanish.
+As it shows, it's an array of objects, each one of them providing a string message in English and Spanish (*would be good to have some more languages, contributors anywhere?*) .
 It's up to the client page to choose the proper one according to its settings.
 Example of this can be seen in the message handliers implemented in ```index.js``` which provides for the home page at the demo site.
 It can be found under the ```/pages``` directory of the source.
 It's strongly recommended to have a thorough look at it, as it shows almost all the features depicted here.

 ---
 ```js